bschwartz10/mlh/README.md

 * Create the container, header and page content sections of the page

-* Create even margins for the header and page content sections
+* Create even margins for the header and page-content sections

 * Create the nav bar with flex-box